iotbzh/DEPRECATED_4a-hal-generic/README.md

 All these values should be replaced by the alsa entry path of your usb device, these entry are listed under directory '/dev/snd/by-id/...'.

-### Selection of the hal loaded at binding launch

-Currently, the 4a-hal binding will try to launch a hal for each json audio configuration files found in path specified with CONTROL_CONFIG_PATH (an audio configuration file should begin with 4a-hal-*).
-If you don't want a hal to be launch with the binding, you can just rename/remove the corresponding audio json configuration file.

 ## Compile (for each repositories)

 ```bash